husskhosravi/aws-snowflake-analytics-pipeline/README.md

 Yelp is a widely used platform for discovering and reviewing local businesses.
 Users leave textual reviews and star ratings that reflect their customer experience.
 These reviews represent rich, real-world data ideal for performing sentiment analysis, behavioural analytics, and performance benchmarking.

-In this project, I ingested and transformed over 7 million reviews using AWS S3 and Snowflake, applied Python-based sentiment classification directly within Snowflake, and used advanced SQL techniques to extract business insights — all while handling large-scale semi-structured JSON efficiently in the cloud.
+In this project, I ingested and transformed over 7 million reviews on Yelp using AWS S3 and Snowflake, applied Python-based sentiment classification directly within Snowflake, and used advanced SQL techniques to extract business insights — all while handling large-scale semi-structured JSON efficiently in the cloud.

 ---